San123san/Python_Study_material/README.md

    - Example: `{1, 2, 3}`

 Each of these data types is an instance of its corresponding class.
 For instance, when you create an integer like `5`, it’s an instance of the `int` class.
 This object-oriented nature means that all data types in Python have methods and properties defined by their respective classes, allowing you to interact with and manipulate them in various ways.

+## Understanding References in Mutable vs Immutable Types

+Immutable Types: The reference to the object does not change; modifications result in new objects being created.
+Examples include int, float, str, and tuple.

+Mutable Types: The reference to the object remains the same; modifications change the content of the original object.
+Examples include list, dict, and set.